-Single-estate spirits, crafted with grains, potatoes, agave and other ingredients grown at one location, express the character of where (and from what) they’re made, including the effects of climate, soil, altitude and native yeasts found in the area.
+Single-estate spirits, crafted with grains, agave or other base ingredients grown at one location, express the character of where they’re made.
+The effects of climate, soil, altitude and native yeasts matter here.
 But don’t take our word for it.
-Try these five bottles for a taste of true authenticity.
+Try these five bottles of single-state spirits for a taste of true authenticity.

-Appleton Rare Blend 12-year-old, just like all of the distillery’s rums, is produced on a single estate in a small circumscribed geographic area, making it one of the few rums in the world to claim terroir.
+This rum is produced on an estate in a small, circumscribed area.
 “This land is the mother to our rum,” says master blender Joy Spence.
 “The endless fields of vivid green sugar cane, the rich and fertile soil and the blazing blue limestone spring supplying our water all give rise to the lingering sweet smells of molasses and aging rum that fill the air.”

-She calls this rum, comprised of hand-selected spirits that have been aged for a minimum of 12 years in select American oak barrels, a true expression of her passion.
-Deep bronze in the glass with a honey gold rim, it has oak, fruit and cocoa notes followed by molasses, orange peel, vanilla and coffee, with a hint of toasted oak and almond, and a bittersweet luscious finish.
+Deep bronze in the glass, it has fruit and cocoa notes followed by molasses, orange peel, vanilla and coffee, with a hint of toasted oak and almond, and a bittersweet luscious finish.
 “You can’t fake a single-estate spirit, and you can’t make it on a whim,” says Spence.
 “We’ve made rum this way at Appleton Estate for 265 years.”

-Each of the two vodkas in this new series from the Polish producer uses diamond Dankowski rye and an almost identical fermentation and distillation process.
-But the rye is planted on two separate fields almost 310 miles away from each other, resulting in wildly different variations in flavor and mouthfeel and truly expressing the respective terroir of each one.
+Both vodkas in the Polish brand’s single-estate line are made with diamond Dankowski rye, but the rye is planted on fields almost 310 miles apart.
+The result is two wildly different flavor profiles.
 “While it might be hard to showcase as many nuances in spirits as you can in wine, the differences that you can show are significant enough that they can share the stage with wine,” says Belvedere brand ambassador Brian Stewart.

 The Chase family’s farming heritage dates back three generations.
 In 2008, it decided to build the U.K.’s first craft distillery in more than 200 years in order to process the surplus potatoes that were either too small or “wonky” to make it to market.
-Its vodka is made from just two ingredients: estate-grown potatoes and water from its bore hole.
-“We have a saying at the distillery that if you start with the best, you will most likely finish with the best,” says global brand ambassador James Chase.
-“And by controlling the source of the crop, we can guarantee quality.”
+Its vodka is made from only two ingredients: estate-grown potatoes and water from its bore hole.